 Presents an overview of the practice of construction management including heavy civil, commercial, and residential construction.
 Examines the 5 M's of Construction Management-Money, Machines, Materials, Manpower and Marketing.
 Introduces construction documents including 2D and 3D building information models (BIM).
 Utilizes guest lecturers, and field trips in addition to traditional classroom activities.

 Provides a basic knowledge of the materials and methods used in heavy civil, commercial, and residential construction projects.
 Includes lectures, site visits and laboratory work.
 Curriculum covers CSI Divisions 01-05.
-Lab access fee of $35 for computers applies.
+Lab access fee of $45 applies.

 Introduces OSHA safety practices and its role in the construction industry.
 Reviews related safety theories, procedures and practices used in the construction industry.
 Software fee of $5 applies.
-Lab access fee of $35 for computers applies.
+Lab access fee of $45 applies.

 Offers applied learning experience in concrete and framing methods on a construction project.
 Course Lab Supply fee of $10 for materials applies.